holistudio/holistudio.github.io/_posts/projects/2022-03-05-outpatient.markdown

 Lu, D., Ergan, S., Mann, D., & Lawrence, K. (2022).
 The Need for Responsive Environments: Bringing Flexibility to Clinic Spaces.
 In Construction Research Congress 2022 (pp. 812-821). https://doi.org/10.1061/9780784483961.085

 Lu, D. B., Ergan, S., Mann, D., & Lawrence, K. (2020).
 A Vision for Evaluations of Responsive Environments in Future Medical Facilities.
-In ISARC.
-Proceedings of the International Symposium on Automation and Robotics in Construction (Vol. 37, pp. 805-812). https://doi.org/10.22260/ISARC2020/0111
+In ISARC Proceedings of the International Symposium on Automation and Robotics in Construction (Vol. 37, pp. 805-812). https://doi.org/10.22260/ISARC2020/0111